ckarnell/history-traverse/README.md

 let g:history_indicator_forward_inactive = '⇨'
 let g:history_indicator_separator        = ' '
 ```
-Note the indicator chars might look a little janky in your browser but should look okay in vim.
+Note the indicator chars might look a little janky in your browser but should look okay in terminal vim.

 # Installation
 Install with your favorite package manager.
 For the sake of completion, I'll give step by step instructions for installing with [vundle](https://github.com/VundleVim/Vundle.vim).